 - use of a dual ring wound protector

 - repeat dose of antibiotics after 4 hours operating time

 - antibacterial suture for mass closure and skin.

 The bundle elements have been further validated by inclusion in the 2016 WHO global guidelines on the prevention of surgical site infection, and more recently in the April 2019 update to NICE guidelines.
 These interventions are in addition to reliable implementation of the WHO bundle.

-More information and resources will be available on our website soon.
-In the meantime read and download our PreciSSIon Implementation Toolkit which includes references for the figures listed above.
+More information and resources are available on our webpages below, including the PreciSSIon Implementation Toolkit which includes references for the figures listed above.